gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

     else, append the character
 ```

-That is a branch per character.
-For a paragraph of prose where nothing needs escaping, you pay that branch thousands of
-times to confirm there was nothing to do.
-We can do better by asking a different question: instead of "is *this* byte
-special?", ask "does this *block* of bytes contain anything special?" and answer it for many bytes at once.
+The loop pays one branch for each character, including the thousands that need no replacement.
+A wider question removes
+those decisions: does this block contain any of the five special bytes?
+A clean block can move as one unit.

+The prediction changes on ordinary prose.
+A character loop performs almost the same control work whether it finds five
+specials or none.
+A block test makes those cases diverge.
+Clean input clears eight or sixteen bytes with one
+classification; dirty input still yields the positions that need rewriting.
+The 22x row comes from making the common
+answer, "none here," cheap.

-### The SWAR trick: checking eight bytes with one subtraction
+### One subtraction checks eight bytes

-The oldest version of this idea needs no special hardware, just a 64-bit integer.
-It is called
-[SWAR](https://en.wikipedia.org/wiki/SWAR), short for "SIMD within a register": you treat one wide integer as a row of
+[SWAR](https://en.wikipedia.org/wiki/SWAR), short for "SIMD within a register," needs a 64-bit integer rather than a
-small lanes and operate on all of them together with ordinary arithmetic.
+vector instruction.
+It treats the integer as eight byte lanes and applies normal arithmetic to the group.

-The building block is a test for whether a word contains a zero byte.
-Here it is, lifted from
+The block test begins with Sean Anderson's test for a zero byte:
 [Sean Anderson's bit-twiddling collection](https://graphics.stanford.edu/~seander/bithacks.html):

 ```c